nicholasodonnell/plex-restarter/README.md

 #### Named Pipe

-You can use a **named pipe** to execute commands on a host machine.
+You can use a **named pipe** to execute commands on the host machine.
 The TL;DR is to create a file on the host + a script to loop and eval commands from that file.
 Simply mount that file into the container with a volume and write to it.
 Read more about named pipes [here](https://codeutility.org/how-to-run-shell-script-on-host-from-docker-container-stack-overflow/).

 ```console
 RESTART_COMMAND="echo \"service restart plex\" > /path/to/named/pipe.txt"